Classification: Tyrosine Kinase Inhibitors

 How to Take Lapatinib

 Lapatinib is taken in a tablet form, by mouth, once a day.
 The dose will consist of several tablets.
-It should be taken one hour before or one hour after a meal.
+It should be taken on an empty stomach, one hour before or one hour after a meal, with a full glass of water.
 Take lapatinib at around the same time every day.
 If you miss a dose, do not double the next dose to make up for the missed dose.
-Avoid grapefruit or grapefruit juice while you are on this therapy as it can interfere with how the medication is absorbed.

 Possible Side Effects of Lapatinib